fkie-cad/Logprep/doc/source/user_manual/rule_language.rst

     }

-If the grok field is a subfield somewhere inside the event, then the keys of the grok_failure object would contain the path to this subfield separated by :code:`>`.
+If the grok field is a subfield somewhere inside the event, then the keys of the grok_failure object will contain the path to this subfield separated by :code:`>`.
 This helps in identifying the original source field to which the grok pattern was applied to.
-An grok failure output example would look like:
+A grok failure output example would look like:

 ..  code-block:: json
     :linenos: